 Walking through the elegant Corso Ercole I d'Este, we reach the imposing Castello Estense.
 Here we can visit ancient prisons, kitchens, large frescoed salons and exhibitions on the territory of Ferrara.

 From the old Piazza delle Erbe (today's Piazza Trento Trieste), embellished by the imposing bell tower and the old merchant's shops, you can reach the medieval area of the Jewish Ghetto and the evocative Via delle Volte.

-The 6 hour tour has additional sites from the 3 hour tour.
+The 5 hour tour has additional sights from the 2½ hour tour.

-Options: instead of the interior visit of Castello Estense and of Delizia di Schifanoia, we can visit the Cathedral Museum and Casa Romei or Palazzina Marfisa d'Este.
+Instead of the interior visit of Castello Estense and of Delizia di Schifanoia, we can visit the Cathedral Museum and Casa Romei or Palazzina Marfisa d'Este

 The Cathedral Museum, inside the ancient church of San Romano, houses among other precious things the pipe organ altarpieces by Cosma Tura, precious Flemish tapestries and the thirteenth-century tiles from the Door of the Months of the cathedral.